elianjl/internship-exercise/README.md

 # internship-exercise
-Exercise for an intership in IOET
+Exercise for an intership at IOET